"What feels good is good."

 Embracing Pleasure

 The Addict chases pleasure compulsively, never satisfied, always needing more.
 He uses pleasure to numb pain rather than celebrate life.
-The Hermit denies himself pleasure out of fear, shame, or belief that pleasure is wrong.
+The Hermit denies himself pleasure out of fear, shame, or the belief that pleasure is wrong.
 The Mature Lover embraces pleasure with presence and gratitude.

 Embracing pleasure includes: